Live Streaming vs. Podcasting: What Broadcasters Need to Know

 6. Anchor

-Some of these platforms require that podcasters include scripted advertisements for their services within their podcast episodes.
+Some of these platforms require that professional podcasters include scripted advertisements for their services within their podcast episodes.
 The terms of use vary from platform to platform, so be sure to review the fine print before getting started.

 Professional Platforms for Podcast Hosting